ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-IOC-Workflow.md

 1. PVs of note are designated as interesting [PVs, are archive and have units.
 All Macros are documented.](IOC-Finishing-Touches)
 1. Record level simulation is provided (see [Record simulation](Record-Simulation))
 1. The IOC has a disable record (see [Disable records](Disable-records))

--There is a more detailed walkthrough for creating an IOC [here](Creating-An-ISIS-IOC).